 To appeal to business travelers the hotel has an events manager available to guests or visitors wishing to book one of the meeting rooms or to help organise and plan an event.

-In addition there is Wifi throughout the hotel, a mini bar in each room, luggage storage and ticket sales at the front desk for some of the best attractions in the area.
+In addition there is Wifi throughout the hotel, a mini bar in each room and luggage storage, useful if you have a late flight.

 There is no parking facility within the hotel, however there are many public car parks nearby.

 The Hotel has a few family rooms, sleeping a maximum of 4 people however most rooms are for a standard 2.
 We did see a couple of kids during our stay, although I’d say this hotel is better suited to adults.